 This line is closed.
 Originally a private goods line it was later upgraded with passenger halts.
 Oddly there was no interchange at the junction (Elliot) for the line.

-Built by Earl of Dalhousie for slate and paving stones, operated by the Scottish North Eastern Railway.
+Line opened.
+Initially a private goods railway built by Earl of Dalhousie for slate and paving stones, operated by the Scottish North Eastern Railway (after 1856).

 Carmyllie Railway absorbed by Scottish North Eastern Railway.

 Becomes joint Caledonian Railway and North British Railway, when the Dundee and Arbroath Railway becomes the Dundee and Arbroath Joint Railway.

 Light Railway Order - authorisation to make line into a Light Railway.

 Opened to passengers following light railway order.
 Stations at Arbirlot, Cuthlie, Denhead, Carmyllie.

 Carmyllie to Elliot Junction (excluded) closed to passengers.

 Carmyllie to Elliot Metal Box Factory Siding (excluded) closed to freight.